-How to spend your summer holiday in Ottawa
+How to Spend Your Summer Holiday in Ottawa

-We accomplished SO MUCH over those 60 days.
+We accomplished so much over those 60 days.

 Of course, every once in a while we had a rest day.
 A day to laze around the house, catch up on some sleep and overall do nothing.
 And get my tires fixed, cause life happens.

 And before you ask, we were home roughly by 3 pm so I had plenty of time left to do house stuff, groceries, dinner stuff, and hubby didn’t miss out on kid-time.
-The kids also had plenty of time to play with the neighbor kids in the park.
+The kids also had plenty of time to play with the neighbour kids in the park.
 I just didn’t want them to sit around ALL SUMMER.

 - Splash Wave Pool – we went here only once, mostly because I dislike pools

 - Splash Pads – we did 2 of the cities best splash pads; Millenium Park and Lansdowne